Growing up, I was always drawn to the Ballet art form.

 But keep in mind that Ballet, like any art form, is evolving.

-Through social media platforms, affordable performance venues, and an increasing number of adult-friendly Ballet classes out there, Ballet is becoming more inclusive every day.
+Through social media platforms, affordable performance venues, and an increasing number of adult-friendly Ballet programs available on platforms like STEEZY Studio, Ballet is becoming more inclusive every day.

 Speaking of which...